Digital image representing Informatica data quality.

 • Modern data stacks include robust data quality monitoring capabilities to ensure the highest quality data possible.

-What is a Data Stack?
+What is a Modern Data Stack?

 Amount of data created, consumed, and stored, 2010-2025.

-What Are the Components of a Modern Data Stack?
+Key Components of Modern Data Stack Architecture

 • Data sources, both internal and external